 The Project Model: Engage Specific Courses in Projects!

 Some LUC faculty facilitate projects in collaboration with community partners.
-Students may work together to develop a business plan for emerging entrepreneurs, staff an after-school program at a local school, generate a marketing plan for a non-profit organization, conduct an environmental audit of an agency's facilities, or prepare a curriculum for a summer enrichment program. students in a computer science class might develop or modify a database for their agency clients.
+Students may work together to develop a business plan for emerging entrepreneurs, staff an after-school program at a local school, generate a marketing plan for a non-profit organization, conduct an environmental audit of an agency's facilities, or prepare a curriculum for a summer enrichment program.

 Students apply their academic knowledge to real-world problems; Organizations get a concrete product that advances the mission of the organization!

 - Projects require some lead time and preparation, so approach the CEL or faculty member EARLY -- at least three months before the start of the project

 - Develop specificity around the project and work with CEL staff to identify appropriate faculty for whom the project would be a logical fit.